 Minnesota Cooking: Grilled Fish Using Frozen Fillets

-We bought a box of frozen fish fillets.
+- We get a box of frozen fish fillets.
 These fillets are individually frozen so they are pretty easy to reach in and grab a couple pieces for the grill.

-What wasn't expected was when it was advised to rinse the fish off to get the freezer ice off of them them before I started.
-I placed them on a wooden cutting board and started to rinse.
+- If there's any freezer ice on them, we rinse the fish off.
+The first time I did this, I placed them on a wooden cutting board and started to rinse.
 What I wasn't expecting was as the fish were rinsed, they refroze to my cutting board, so then I had to run water across them, and loosen them from my cutting board with a knife.

 What a job...

 You'll find the rest of the instructions below.

 - 2 frozen fish fillets

 - Rinse ice crystals off fish.
 Spray them with butter.
 Place a thin layer of olive oil on a piece of aluminum foil, then sprinkle the foil with some Bay seasoned salt and place your fish fillets on top of the salt.
 Sprinkle the top of the fish with the seasoned salt, as well.

 - Sprinkle some lemon juice across the fillets and grind some peppercorns across the top.

 - Turn your grill to high heat and place your fish fillets on the foil, on the grill.
 Set your timer for 20 minutes, and keep the grill closed while you're cooking.